gufett0/ZK-KYC-DSIG/README.md

 > npm run test:two

-**Note**1: Ensure the `/src/circuits/test_1/` and `/src/circuits/test_2/` folders exist before running tests.
+**Note**: Ensure the `/src/circuits/test_1/` and `/src/circuits/test_2/` folders exist before running tests.
 They are needed for the `test:one` and `test:two` commands.

-**Note**2: The `test:full` command: Compiles the circuit, Performs the setup, Generates the Solidity verifier, Generates the proof, Generates the witness, Verifies the proof and Creates a report.
+**Note**: The `test:full` command: Compiles the circuit, Performs the setup, Generates the Solidity verifier, Generates the proof, Generates the witness, Verifies the proof and Creates a report.

-**Note**3: The `test:one` and `test:two` commands must be run after having run the `test:full` command at least once since they only do the following: Generate the witness, Generate the proof, Verify the proof and Create a report.
+**Note**: The `test:one` and `test:two` commands must be run after having run the `test:full` command at least once since they only do the following: Generate the witness, Generate the proof, Verify the proof and Create a report.

 #### Reports

 All test runs will generate a report (in xml) format in the `reports` folder. **Please note** that every time a test is run, the report is overwritten.

+#### 3. Testing the proof verification on chain

+Run the following command in the build folder where all the zkp files have been generated.

+> snarkjs generatecall

+It will create the inputs for the contract call.

+**Note**: The contract allow users to securely deposit ETH, verify their identity using ZK-SNARK proofs, check the verification status and withdraw ETH after a successful verification.

 ---